blacklightpy/vaultofknowledge/Timeline of Sages in Hinduism.md

-I made this note specifically to study those who wrote the [[Dharma Soothras]] and [[Dharma Shaasthra]].
+I made this note specifically to study those who wrote the [[Dharma Soothra-s]] and [[Dharma Shaasthra]].
 That is, Apasthamba, Gauthama, Baudhaayana and Vasishta; and the Smrithi texts attributed to Manu, Yaajnavaalkya, Naarada and Vishnu.

 - Saptharishis
 	- According to Jaiminiya Braahmana of Saama Veda (Verses 2.218–221)